mattrmaloney/covid-post-acute-care/README.md

 * Load in an array of simulation results (i.e., .rds file output(s) from *run_post_acute_sims*) from the *pac_results_data* folder.

-* Average PAC patient counts (or flows) at each day in the forecast period over all simulations using the *summarize_pac_sims* function.
+* Average PAC patient counts (or flows) at each day in the projection period over all simulations using the *summarize_pac_sims* function.
 The first argument will be the array that loaded in the previous step.
 The output of the *pac_results_data* function is a data frame with rows equal to the number of time periods in the simulation times the number of post-acute care types.
 The columns of the data frame include the timeid (date), the care type, the expected value of patient counts or flows (mean), the median, and the upper and lower bounds of a 95\% prediction interval.

-* Plot the PAC forecasts using the *pac_plot_fcn* or *pac_plot_fcn2* (two different styles).
+* Plot the PAC projections using the *pac_plot_fcn* or *pac_plot_fcn2* (two different styles).
 See the example scripts and *pac_functions.R* script for more information.

 ### Calculation of hospital discharges